 The American Studies major involves the interdisciplinary study of American culture and leads to a Bachelor of Arts in American Studies.
-Students focus on the regional and sub-cultural diversity of the United States, while at the same time exploring the shared history and values of the nation.
+Students focus on the regional and subcultural diversity of the United States, while at the same time exploring the shared history and values of the nation.

 Majors must satisfy University Core Curriculum requirements and the College speech requirement, COMM 210.
 Students should formulate a specific program of study in consultation with the American Studies faculty.
-Students must complete the following 14 courses (42 credits) and sufficient electives to total at least 120 credits.
+Students must complete the following fourteen (14) courses (42 credits) and sufficient electives to total at least 120 credits.
 Majors are encouraged to apply electives toward a minor or second major.

-Five Foundation Courses
+Foundation Courses (15 Credits)

-Three Interdisciplinary electives:
+Four Interdisciplinary electives: